rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/Invoke-RscQueryO365.md

 # Invoke-RscQueryO365
 ## Subcommands
-### Alladgroup
+### alladgroup
 All AD Groups belonging to the O365 organization.

 - There are 2 arguments.
     - orgId - System.String: Org UUID.
     - adGroupSearchFilter - System.String: AD group search filter.
 - Returns list of AdGroups.
-### Allorgstatus
+### allorgstatus
 Gets the status of each org in the account.

-- The Allorgstatus subcommand takes no arguments.
+- The allorgstatus subcommand takes no arguments.
 - Returns list of O365OrgInfos.
-### Allsubscriptionsapptypecount
+### allsubscriptionsapptypecount
 Returns the total number of apps of each type, for each O365 org.

-- The Allsubscriptionsapptypecount subcommand takes no arguments.
+- The allsubscriptionsapptypecount subcommand takes no arguments.
 - Returns list of O365SubscriptionAppTypeCountss.
-### Browseteamconvchannel
+### browseteamconvchannel
 Browse channels in a Teams conversations snapshot.

 - There are 8 arguments.